Bhavishya-code/Bhavishya-code/README.md

   # Hi there, I'm Bhavishya 👋

   <p>
-    [cite_start]I'm a Software Engineer with strong skills in full-stack development and machine learning. [cite: 49] [cite_start]I'm passionate about building real-world projects and learning new technologies to solve problems effectively. [cite: 50]
+    [cite_start]I'm a Software Engineer with strong skills in full-stack development and machine learning[cite: 3]. [cite_start]I'm passionate about building real-world projects and learning new technologies to solve problems effectively[cite: 4].
   </p>

   <p>